advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/sms.md

 ![](/assets/2_Createnewintegrate.png)

-Taiwan and China had One-way message for choosed.
+Taiwan and China only One-way message option for choosed.

 ![](/assets/3_Createnewintegrate_feature.png)In the Settings page,we can enable/disable all the setting